 Two sets were done for the public web data scrapers, one being 2000 URLs on seven threads and the other 500 URLs on five threads.
 Somewhat unsurprisingly, the results were staggeringly unequal.
 On average, Golang’s performance was more than twice as fast when compared to Python.

 It truly is rather clear that Go is significantly more suited for most public web data scraping needs if your needs are performance-based.
 Furthermore, such a conclusion comes as no surprise, as within the performance/speed section, it was outlined that Go is made with speedy performance in mind.
-If you wish to analyze further how scraping interacts with Golang, check out this article.
+For further reading, discover more about Golang web scraping here.

 When considering Python or Golang, scalability can be easily among the top concerns.
 However, similarly to speed, there is a clear victor between the two languages.
 Once again, like with performance, Go was built with scalability in mind.